 Secretin is a peptide hormone produced by the S cells located in the duodenum.

 The secretion of secretin is stimulated by the presence of fatty acids in the duodenum.
 After a food bolus passes through the pyloric sphincter, fatty acids are sensed by the intestinal epithelial cells and signal S cells to increase secretion of secretin.
-Secretin helps start the digestion these fatty acids in the small bowel.
+Secretin helps start the digestion of fatty acids in the small bowel.

 Secretin increases bicarbonate secretion by ductal cells of the pancreas.
 It also stimulates the Brunner's glands of the duodenum to secrete bicarbonate.
 Bicarbonate buffers the acidity from chyme and also decreases the secretion of acid by gastric parietal cells.